 Free Project Time Tracking App – Should I Trust It?

 - Complexity and limited customer service: Some of the project time tracking apps do not come with an easy learning curve.
 It takes a certain time to catch up with the features it has to offer.
-And since you chose a free tracker, you’ll have to learn everything on your own as they hardly dedicate time and money for customer support.
-For example, Toggl charges $95 for a 30 minute 1:1 online consultation.
+And since you chose a free tracker, you’ll have to learn everything on your own as they hardly dedicate time and money to customer support.
+For example, Toggl charges $95 for a 30-minute 1:1 online consultation.

 Compare Everhour vs Toggl

 - Less to no integration with popular tools: In order to manage the team’s work on a regular basis, companies use several online project management tools like Asana, Trello, Jira, etc. Adding another time tracking software and managing both could be a hassle as most free time trackers do not allow integration with such online tools.
 And even if they do, they do it deficiently.
 For instance, you will either manually need to recreate your project structure in the time tracker and map it to your project management tool or they’ll map it for you but you’ll need to switch tabs quite often and go to their app to track time.

 - Selling the premium in freemium: Freemium business model has been on a rise.
 Freemium doesn’t mean everything is free.
 In fact, it is a combination of ‘“free“ and “premium” model which means that you get a basic/limited version of a product for free and if you want any extra features or customization, you’ll need to upgrade to premium (paid) plan by paying some fee.
 Once again, Toggl’s free plan skyrockets to $20/user/month if you need premium features such as tracking reminders, locking time entries, and adding time for other team members.

 What About Paid Project Time Tracking App – Which One to Choose?

 You cannot be pretty sure that since you are paying for the app, it will work perfectly for you.
 But when you pay, at least you can demand something.